wasabipesto/beehive/src/sota-2024/index.md

 ### Generative AI: Stable Diffusion WebUI

 I used the SD WebUI a while back for D&D character/location art, but haven’t used it since.
 I actually installed StabilityMatrix recently, but I haven’t started on the project that I’ll actually use these for yet.
-I imagine new apps in this realm will pop up over the next year, and I may or may not pick a few favorite by then.
+I imagine new apps in this realm will pop up over the next year, and I may or may not pick a new favorite by then.

 ### Miscellaneous:

 - Inkarnate: Online map-making software for fantasy games.
-- OBS Studio: Online map-making software for fantasy games.
+- OBS Studio: Desktop streaming and recording software.
 - Piper: Configure gaming devices like my Logitech G502.

 # Communication

 ### Primary Messaging: Beeper

 It’s extremely convenient to get all of my messages in one place, on mobile or desktop.
 Auto-copying OTP messages is also super nice.
-Recently purchased by Automattic so I’m waiting on the Desktop app update.
+Recently purchased by Automattic so I’m waiting on the desktop app update.
 I don’t see myself changing main apps anytime soon.

 ### Other Messaging: Discord, Google Messages